rubyonjets/jets/docs/_docs/jobs.md

 HardJob.perform_later(:lift, event)
 ```

+Additional arguments are passed to the HardJob with an event hash.

 In the example above, the `perform_now` method executes the job in the **current process**.
 The `perform_later` function runs the job by invoking the AWS Lambda function associated with it in a **new process**.
 It usually runs a few seconds later.

+## Cron Expression

+The cron expression is in the [AWS Cron format](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html).
+The AWS Cron format has six required fields, separated by white space.
+This is slightly different from the traditional Linux cron format which has 5 fields.

 <a id="prev" class="btn btn-basic" href="{% link _docs/routing.md %}">Back</a>
 <a id="next" class="btn btn-primary" href="{% link _docs/install.md %}">Next Step</a>